3liz/lizmap-web-client/tests/qgis-projects/tests/selection.md

 # Tests selection tool

+!!!
+This test is now made with `selectionTool_spec.js` in Cypress !!!

 ## Requirements

 - `testsrepository` repository must not have any checked checkbox in `Always see complete layers data, even if filtered by login` (Lizmap configuration)!